woodrush/lambdavm/README.md

 Various designs for LambdaVM are borrowed from [Kunihiko Sakamoto](https://github.com/irori)'s [UnlambdaVM](https://irori.hatenablog.com/entry/elvm-unlambda-part2) (in Japanese), with many modifications.
 Details are described later.

-LambdaVM is built with [LambdaCraft](https://github.com/woodrush/lambdacraft), a Common Lisp DSL that I wrote for building large lambda calculus programs, also used to build [LambdaLisp](https://github.com/woodrush/lambdalisp), a Lisp interpreter implemented in untyped lambda calculus.
+LambdaVM is built using [LambdaCraft](https://github.com/woodrush/lambdacraft), a Common Lisp DSL that I wrote for building large lambda calculus programs, also used to build [LambdaLisp](https://github.com/woodrush/lambdalisp), a Lisp interpreter implemented in untyped lambda calculus.

 ## Overview